antonia-white/space-invaders/README.md

 - __Sound Settings__

   - The sound settings are found on the Home Menu.
 This feature allows users to toggle game sounds on or off, dpending on their personal preference.
 The default setting is audio off.
-An icon will appear abouve the slider to inform the user of the current setting applied.
+An icon will appear above the slider to inform the user of the current setting applied.

     >![Audio Off](documentation/testing/toggle-audio-off-screenshot.png)
     >![Audio On](documentation/testing/toggle-audio-on-screenshot.png)